robdimsdale/dimsdale-website/content/resume/pivotal.md

   highlights:
   - |
-    Sustainably grew the office from about 25 engineers to about 70 within the eighteen months in the role.
+    Sustainably grew the office from about 25 engineers to about 70 within the first eighteen months in the role.
 - title: Engineering Manager
   startDate: Jan.
 2016
   endDate: Oct.
 2017